sass/libsass/Readme.md

 How to include in your project
 ------------------------------

-First of all, you need to reference *NSass.Core*.
+First of all, you need to reference *NSass.Handler* or *NSass.Core*.

 Second, until NuGet packages are not implemented to make all the dirty work, to use NSass in your web project, add the following post-build event to it: